proxmox/proxmox-backup/docs/user-management.rst

 For WebAuthn to work, you need to have two things:

-* a trusted HTTPS certificate (for example, by using `Let's Encrypt
+* A trusted HTTPS certificate (for example, by using `Let's Encrypt
   <https://pbs.proxmox.com/wiki/index.php/HTTPS_Certificate_Configuration>`_).
   While it probably works with an untrusted certificate, some browsers may warn or refuse WebAuthn operations if it is not trusted.

-* setup the WebAuthn configuration (see *Configuration -> Authentication* in the Proxmox Backup Server web-interface).
+* Setup the WebAuthn configuration (see **Configuration -> Authentication** in the Proxmox Backup Server web interface).
 This can be auto-filled in most setups.

 Once you have fulfilled both of these requirements, you can add a WebAuthn configuration in the *Access Control* panel.